-1-1.1 UFC Hierarchy
+1-1.1 UFC Hierarchy.

 This UFC provides the top-tier baseline requirements for electrical UFCs and is intended as a reference for all electrical work on projects.
-Figure 1-1 shows the relationship of this UFC to other related UFCs.
-They rely on this UFC for overall requirements regarding design analysis and documentation.
-There are existing individual service UFCs and other UFCs under development; these documents are identified in similar figures in Appendix B.
+All electrical UFCs listed in Appendix E rely on this UFC for overall requirements regarding design analysis and documentation.

-1-1.2 Upgrades and Modifications to Existing Systems
+1-1.2 Upgrades and Modifications to Existing Systems.